byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/05_FullDesign.md

 > good look at what you want to do, and try to come up with the *long-term lazy way*,
 > not the short-term lazy way. - Larry Wall

-### OLD TUTORIAL

-1. Determine if the project is an emergency or a smaller project to see if this stage should be skipped or not

-1. Using the project capture document and stakeholder interaction create an SRS

-1. Starting from the seed of the Key Components Document create an SDD

-1. Set up project using a set of templates (could use Yeoman or existing C# frameworks that have templates).
-Need more or less the following:

-    - README
-    - Code Templates for unit tests
-    - Code Templates for main function
-    - Code Templates for input/output
-    - Other Code Templates
-    - License File (e.g. MIT)
-    - Package.json
-    - Any other files we will need as part of the project template out and ready boilerplate style.

-1. Using generated templates add comments and stubbed code throughout

-- Can also include comments and stubbed code for tests.

-1. Set up meeting with manager/leads to get your full design approved before official development starts.